 The project at 2 Old Point Road is proposed to raze the existing auto repair shop and manufactured home, and repurpose the existing garage, to develop a restaurant that will have 164 combined indoor and outdoor seats.
-There will be 54 parking spaces provided on-site after the redevelopment, accessed via two (2) driveways: a one-way entrance from Old Point Road and a one-way exit onto Plum Island Boulevard.
+There will be 54 parking spaces provided on-site after the redevelopment, accessed via two (2) driveways: a one-way entrance from Plum Island Boulevard and a one-way exit onto Old Point Road.

 Trip generation was calculated using the Trip Generation Manual (10th Edition), published by the Institute of Transportation Engineers (ITE) in 2017.
-Adjusting using the modal split data from Census Tract 2691, it is expected that the Restaurant will generate approximately 23 vehicle-trips during the Weekday PM peak hour and approximately 29 vehicle-trips during the Saturday Midday peak hour, representing less than a 3% increase in traffic along Plum Island Boulevard.
+Adjusting using the modal split data from Census Tract 2691, it is expected that the Restaurant will generate approximately 23 vehicle-trips during the Weekday PM peak hour and approximately 29 vehicle-trips during the Saturday Midday peak hour.
 These calculations take into account the location of Newbury Beach and surrounding Plum Island community, from which most customers are expected to visit the Restaurant.
 As such, DCI believes that this site will have minimal impact on traffic after redevelopment.